TylerC-Anderson/TylerC-Anderson/README.md

 #################

 In summary:<br>
-👀 I’m interested in Cybersecurity and Networking<br>
+👀 I’m interested in Cybersecurity and Networking, and my goal is to become a Red Team Engineer<br>
 🌱 I’m currently learning Python LLM-powered app development, OverTheWire.org, Networking, Ubuntu Server <br>
 🤝 I’m looking to collaborate on AI, Cybersecurity, Networking, or any project of yours that's interesting you think I would make a good contribution to!